 The table below displays some of the superannuation funds currently available on Canstar’s database for Australians aged 30 – 39 with a super balance of up to $55,000.
 The results shown are sorted by Star Rating (highest to lowest) and then alphabetically by provider name.
 Performance figures shown reflect net investment performance, i.e. net of investment tax, investment management fees and the applicable administration fees based on an account balance of $50,000.
 To learn more about performance information, click here.
 Use Canstar’s superannuation comparison selector to view a wider range of super funds.
 Canstar may earn a fee for referrals.

 Fee, performance and asset allocation information shown in the table above have been determined according to the investment profile in the Canstar Superannuation Star Ratings methodology that matches the age group specified above.

 The risks involved

 While bonds are generally considered a safer investment option compared to shares, it does not mean that they are without risk.
 The main risk investors face with bonds, is the chance that the bond issuers will default on the loan and not be able to pay the interest owed to investors.
 So depending on the bond you are invested in, some are less risky than others.
-Corporate bonds, for example, are seen as riskier than government bonds, as the chance of a government defaulting is minimal.
+Corporate bonds, for example, are seen as riskier than government bonds, as the chance of a government default is minimal.

 Interest rate risk should also be considered when investing in bonds.
-Typically, as interest rates rise the value of bonds fall.
+Typically, as interest rates rise the value of bonds falls.
 This is because investors can take on less risk by moving to cash investments with a competitive interest rate.
 Therefore, making bonds a less attractive investment option.